 Recently, I remembered my Texas I.D. was expired.
 I was scheduled to fly out of Dallas in a few days to speak in Wisconsin and I would need it for the airport security.
 Everyone knows the lines are generally long anywhere in the Big D when it involves doing anything at the Driver’s License Bureau.
 However, I had a great idea.
-I asked my husband to take me to Sherman, a small town north living life on purposeof Dallas.
+I asked my husband to take me to Sherman, a small town north of Dallas.
 I guessed my chances of getting in and out in record time would be worth the 40-minute time to travel there.
 I was right—there were only five in line when I arrived at the small facility.

 As I stood in line, I made friends around me.
 Finally, it was my turn to stand before the grim-faced state agent.